neitanod/struct/README.md

 Creating and querying nested arrays:
 ------------------------------------

 Struct::CREATE is a special value that tells the struct to return a new struct as the default value to return, but instead of just returning it, it also sets it, so the full path gets built and you can assign values to the created struct.

-    If there's already a struct there, it will use it instead of creating an empty one.
+If there's already a struct there, it will use it instead of creating an empty one (it will preserve any other value it has).

     $s
       ->getSomething(Struct::CREATE)